How to ask for a letter of recommendation

 Visit office hours, attend departmental lectures and events, and make it a habit to follow up.
 Ask if you can get involved with research with your professors.

-If the potential recommender is a supervisor from some co-curricular activity, stay in touch with them, and make it a habit to follow up with them about relevant experiences and events.
+If the potential recommender is a supervisor from some co-curricular activity, stay in touch with them, and make it a habit to check in with them about relevant experiences and events.